shshnkbhskr/th-receipt-template/current-receipt-template/README.md

 A template engine for rendering receipt templates using the `${variable}` syntax format, compatible with thermal printer receipt templates.

+## ⚠️ Important: Preview Prototype

+**This is a preview/demonstration tool, not an interactive application.**

+The preview page (`preview.html`) is designed to show how receipts will look when printed under various conditions.
+It does **not** respond to user data input—instead, it uses sample data and control panel settings to demonstrate different receipt layouts and configurations.

+**Purpose:**
+- Visualize receipt layouts before implementing on thermal printers
+- Test different template configurations (2-inch vs 3-inch, tax types, etc.)
+- Demonstrate conditional visibility (Customer Info, GSTIN, Logo, etc.)
+- Serve as a reference for mobile app developers implementing the actual print functionality

+**The control panel toggles simulate conditions that would be determined by the mobile app:**
+- **Customer Info**: ON when customer is identified via phone/ID in the mobile app
+- **GSTIN**: ON when the business has registered GST
+- **Cashier**: ON when cashier is assigned to the transaction
+- **Logo**: ON when business has uploaded a logo
+- etc.

 ## Directory Structure

 ```